Booking a foreign tourist train ticket

 Do all trains have Foreigner tourist quota tickets?

 There is no publicly available list of trains that can be booked under the foreign tourist quota.
-But, you can check on the Indian railways website under the ‘seat availability’ section if the train you are looking for has seats available under the foreign tourist quota
+However, you can check on the Indian railways website under the ‘seat availability’ section if the train you are looking for has any seats available under the foreign tourist quota

 Can Foreigner tourist quota train tickets be booked in advance?